 Johannes took a BA in French and Latin Languages and Literatures at the University of Geneva and earned his MA in French Literature and Culture at King’s College London as the 2017-2018 Sévigné Studentship recipient.
 He joined the department of French and Italian at Stanford in 2018 to complete his doctoral studies.

-Keywords: Collectivity, formative fiction, hermeneutics, historicism, irony, new approaches to manuscript variance, non-intended readership, philology, poetics.
+Keywords: Collectivity, formative fiction, hermeneutics, historicism, irony, new approaches to manuscript variance, non-intended readership, philology, poetics, pragmatics.

 Sévigné Studentship, King's College London (2017-2018)

 Prix de la Fondation Hardt, Fondation Hardt pour l'étude de l'Antiquité classique, Vandoeuvres, Geneva, CH.
 (2013)